 "In what way was I of any help?"

 "That's for me to know."
 She winked at him.

 "Getting jealous here."
 Jim waved him off.
 "Git, before I tell on you to Nyota."

 Spock did not know what he would tell—it had been a somewhat confusing and vague conversation—but he took advantage of the opportunity to leave them for the relative peace of the bridge.

 Nyota smiled at him as he took his station.
 A sweet, open smile, and he found himself giving her more of a smile than he normally would.
 She had let him back in so easily.
-He had not expected it, but they'd been through so much and somehow he'd managed to make the right overtures—for once.
+He had not expected it, but they had been through so much and somehow he had managed to make the right overtures—for once.

-Kirk leaned on Spock heavily as he helped him to sickbay and tried not to show how bad everything was hurting.
+Kirk leaned on Spock heavily as the Vulcan helped him to sickbay and tried not to show how bad everything was hurting.
 Chris took one look at him and told the nurse, "Get Doctor McCoy," then rushed to help him onto a biobed.